possibilities/cliable/README.md

 `sideEffectProcessors` _type: object, optional_

-  An object where the keys are side effect names and values are functions that know how to process the side effect.
+  An object where the keys are side effect names and values are functions that know how to process the side effect named by the key.
 See [SideEffect](#sideeffect).

 ### `CommandSpec`